devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-4.md

 Morphological image processing is a powerful technique for analyzing and manipulating shapes within images.
 By applying operations such as erosion and dilation using OpenCV in Python, we can effectively enhance images for various applications in computer vision and image analysis.
 The provided script illustrates how to perform these operations on a binary image while visualizing the results.

-## 39) What are the key applications of image processing in computer vision, medical imaging, and security?
-Discuss the use of image processing for data augmentation in machine learning.
+## <mark> 39) What are the key applications of image processing in computer vision, medical imaging, and security?
+Discuss the use of image processing for data augmentation in machine learning. </mark>

 #### Key Applications of Image Processing